karatelabs/karate/README.md

 ```
 Assuming you use JUnit, there are some good reasons for the recommended (best practice) naming convention and choice of file-placement shown above:
 * Not using the `*Test.java` convention for the JUnit classes (e.g. `CatsRunner.java`) in the `cats` and `dogs` folder ensures that these tests will **not** be picked up when invoking `mvn test` (for the whole project) from the [command line](#command-line).
 But you can still invoke these tests from the IDE, which is convenient when in development mode.
 * `AnimalsTest.java` (the only file that follows the `*Test.java` naming convention) acts as the 'test suite' for the entire project.
 By default, Karate will load all `*.feature` files from sub-directories as well.
-But since `some-reusable.feature` is _above_ `AnimalsTest.java` in the folder heirarchy, it will **not** be picked-up.
+But since `some-reusable.feature` is _above_ `AnimalsTest.java` in the folder hierarchy, it will **not** be picked-up.
 Which is exactly what we want, because `some-reusable.feature` is designed to be [called](#calling-other-feature-files) only from one of the other test scripts (perhaps with some parameters being passed).
 You can also use [tags](#cucumber-tags) to skip files.
 * `some-classpath-function.js` and `some-classpath-payload.js` are in the 'root' of the Java 'classpath' which means they can be easily [read](#reading-files) (and re-used) from any test-script by using the `classpath:` prefix, for e.g: `read('classpath:some-classpath-function.js')`.
 Relative paths will also work.

 For details on what actually goes into a script or `*.feature` file, refer to the